rasteri/PiPU/README.md

 ## Build Guide ##

 These are the instructions to build a PiPU cartridge.
-I highly recommend using this guide in conjunction with the build video, as there are a few useful assembly hints there too.
+I highly recommend using this guide in conjunction with the build video, as there are a few useful assembly hints there too - https://www.youtube.com/watch?v=gCWhWBtu0LA

 ### Ingredients ###